-I am a Lecturer on Sociology at Harvard University, an Associate of the Weatherhead Institute Research Cluster on Comparative Inequality, and a Faculty Affiliate of the Institute for Quantitative Social Science and the Center for European Studies.
+I am a Lecturer on Sociology at Harvard University, an Associate of the Weatherhead Institute Research Cluster on Comparative Inequality, and a Faculty Affiliate at the Institute for Quantitative Social Science and the Center for European Studies.
 I’m also a Visiting Fellow at the International Inequalities Institute, London School of Economics and Political Science, where I previously held a post as a Postdoctoral Research Fellow.
 I earned my Ph.D. in Sociology from Harvard University (2017).
 My dissertation is titled “Institutions as Inferential Spaces: How People Learn About Inequality“.

 I study the cultural and cognitive dimension of inequality: how we learn about inequality, and how we make sense of it.
 From Julius Caesar's self-described decisive victory over the Gauls, to the superior ingenuity of David in defeating Goliath, Western culture is rife with stories of individual accomplishment.
 We celebrate the success of leaders in business, science and sports, and when we do, we tend to attribute the outcome of events to the achievements of (extraordinary) individuals.

 In today's unequal world, how we make sense of wealth and poverty similarly depends on the way we understand the causes of events; in particular, whether we consider successes and setbacks to be the result of hard work and ingenuity (or lack thereof) or regard them as the outcome of circumstances not fully within our control.
 Looking at inequality through the lens of hard work and ingenuity implies a meritocratic worldview where people get what they deserve, or deservingly miss out.
 An alternative worldview is one that acknowledges the role of structural forces in shaping our lives.